5 financial moves if you lose your job

 Once you’ve applied for unemployment and started your job search, it’s time to see where you stand financially so you can figure out how you’ll pay the bills and how much time you have to find a new job.
 With this information, you’ll know whether to take the first job that’s offered to you or hold out for the best fit.
 (Related: Questions to ask before accepting a job offer)

 “Immediately talk to the folks in the HR department and ask whether severance payments will be forthcoming and the amount you'll receive if you qualify,” said Timothy Wiedman, retired associate professor of management and human resources at Doane University in Crete, Nebraska.
-“Also ask about payment for unused vacation days and possibly even payment for unused sick days,” he added.

-Then, Weidman recommends that you check the current balances in your savings, checking, and money market accounts and the value of any CDs or other non-retirement investments that could be converted into cash fairly quickly should the need arise.
+Then, Wiedman recommends that you check the current balances in your savings, checking, and money market accounts and the value of any CDs or other non-retirement investments that could be converted into cash fairly quickly should the need arise.

 “Totaling these items will provide your current liquid cash position, and that will be useful in planning your new budget,” he said.

-4. Secure health and life insurance.
+4. Secure health and life insurance

 If you’re one of the millions of workers who receive group health and life insurance through work, you’ll likely lose those benefits when you lose your job.
 Replacing them immediately is essential.